aws-samples/amazon-sagemaker-mlops-with-featurestore-and-datawrangler/README.md

-The SageMaker Project template also includes a Demo repository that contains two Jupyter Notebook, offering a walkthrough of the demo features and an overview of the Data Scientist specific workflow.
+The SageMaker Project template also includes a Demo repository that contains two Jupyter Notebook, offering a walk-through of the demo features and an overview of the Data Scientist specific workflow.